EricMFink/CivPro/_casebook/chap4.md

 In reality, then, all _International Shoe_ did was stake out an additional road to jurisdiction over out-of-state corporations. _Pennsylvania Fire_ held that an out-of-state corporation that has consented to in-state suits in order to do business in the forum is susceptible to suit there. _International Shoe_ held that an out-of-state corporation that has not consented to in-state suits may also be susceptible to claims in the forum State based on “the quality and nature of its activity” in the forum.
 Consistent with all this, our precedents applying _International Shoe_ have long spoken of the decision as asking whether a state court may exercise jurisdiction over a corporate defendant “‘that has not consented to suit in the forum.’”
 Our precedents have recognized, too, that “express or implied consent” can continue to ground personal jurisdiction—and consent may be manifested in various ways by word or deed.

 That Norfolk Southern overreads _International Shoe_ finds confirmation in that decision’s emphasis on “‘fair play and substantial justice.’”
 Sometimes, _International Shoe_ said, the nature of a company’s in-state activities will support jurisdiction over a nonconsenting corporation when those activities “give rise to the liabilities sued on.”
-Other times, it added, suits “on causes of action arising from dealings entirely distinct from [the company’s] activities” in the forum State may be appropriate.
+Other times, it added, suits “on causes of action arising from dealings entirely distinct from the company’s activities” in the forum State may be appropriate.
 These passages may have pointed the way to what (much) later cases would label “specific jurisdiction” over claims related to in-forum activities and “general jurisdiction” in places where a corporation is incorporated or headquartered.
 But the fact remains that _International Shoe_ itself eschewed any “mechanical or quantitative” test and instead endorsed a flexible approach focused on “the fair and orderly administration of the laws which it was the purpose of the due process clause to insure.”
 Unquestionably, too, _International Shoe_ saw this flexible standard as expanding—not contracting—state court jurisdiction.
-As we later put the point: “The immediate effect of [_International Shoe_] was to increase the ability of the state courts to obtain personal jurisdiction over nonresident defendants.” _Shaffer v.
-Heitner_, 433 U. S. 186, 204 (1977).
+As we later put the point: “The immediate effect of _International Shoe_ was to increase the ability of the state courts to obtain personal jurisdiction over nonresident defendants.”

 Given all this, it is no wonder that we have already turned aside arguments very much like Norfolk Southern’s.
 In Burnham, the defendant contended that _International Shoe_ implicitly overruled the traditional tag rule holding that individuals physically served in a State are subject to suit there for claims of any kind.
 This Court rejected that submission.
 Instead, as Justice Scalia explained, _International Shoe_ simply provided a “novel” way to secure personal jurisdiction that did nothing to displace other “traditional ones.”
 What held true there must hold true here.